Guguant/Time/README.md

 # What is bear? 介紹
 Bear is being a book to introduce traditional games all over the world.You maybe see what you have played, or your parents.
 I believe traditional games make relax and happy us.
-If you do, welcome to share your idea and pull requests.:relaxed:
+If you do, **welcome to share your idea and pull requests**.:relaxed:
 E-mail: bearsugar(you know)foxmail(dot)com

 # Contributors 貢獻者